 Our Research Approach

-We collected 4,284 price estimates from 100 different ZIP codes across all 50 states, focusing on six major auto insurance providers that consistently offer competitive rates for younger drivers.
-Our data comes from each state's insurance department and Quadrant Information Services, ensuring accuracy across different markets and regulations.
+We collected 4,284 price estimates from 100 different ZIP codes across all 50 states, focusing on six major auto insurance providers that offer competitive rates for younger drivers.
+Our data comes from each state's insurance department and Quadrant Information Services, which ensures accuracy across different markets and regulations.

 Why This Approach Works for 24-Year-Olds

-Rather than using generic profiles that don't reflect your reality, we built our analysis around practical considerations for people in their mid-twenties.
-We factored in state-by-state variations because your location affects rates, and we focused on companies that actively compete for younger drivers rather than those that primarily cater to families or seniors
+We built our analysis around practical considerations for people in their mid-twenties instead of using generic profiles.
+We factored in state-by-state variations because your location affects rates, and we focused on companies that compete for younger drivers rather than those that cater to families or seniors.

 Sample Driver Profile